h4sh5/sshoq/README.md

 While SSHOQ shows promise for faster session establishment, it is still at an early proof-of-concept stage.
 As with any new complex protocol, **expert cryptographic review over an extended timeframe is required before reasonable security conclusions can be made**.

 We are developing SSHOQ as an open source project to facilitate community feedback and analysis.
 However, we **cannot yet endorse its appropriateness for production systems** without further peer review.
 Please collaborate with us if you have relevant expertise!

-### OpenSSH features implemented

-This SSHOQ implementation already provides many of the popular features of OpenSSH, so if you are used to OpenSSH, the process of adopting SSHOQ will be smooth.
-Here is a list of some OpenSSH features that SSHOQ also implements:
-- Parses `~/.ssh/authorized_keys` on the server
-- Certificate-based server authentication
-- `known_hosts` mechanism when X.509 certificates are not used.
-- Automatically using the `ssh-agent` for public key authentication
-- SSH agent forwarding to use your local keys on your remote server
-- Direct TCP port forwarding (reverse port forwarding will be implemented in the future)
-- Proxy jump (see the `-proxy-jump` parameter).
-If A is an SSHOQ client and B and C are both SSHOQ servers, you can connect from A to C using B as a gateway/proxy.
-The proxy uses UDP forwarding to forward the QUIC packets from A to C, so B cannot decrypt the traffic A<->C SSHOQ traffic.
-- Parses `~/.ssh/config` on the client and handles the `Hostname`, `User`, `Port` and `IdentityFile` config options (the other options are currently ignored).
-Also parses a new `UDPProxyJump` that behaves similarly to OpenSSH's `ProxyJump`.

-## Community support
-Help us progress SSHOQ responsibly!
-We welcome capable security researchers to review our codebase and provide feedback.
-Please also connect us with relevant standards bodies to potentially advance SSHOQ through the formal IETF/IRTF processes over time.

-With collaborative assistance, we hope to iteratively improve SSHOQ towards safe production readiness.
-But we cannot credibly make definitive security claims without evidence of extensive expert cryptographic review and adoption by respected security authorities.
-Let's work together to realize SSHOQ's possibilities!

 ## Installing SSHOQ